 Note to the technical editor : add following text at the end of the chapter 10.71.2.1.

-An EDP Epoch starts with a transition period during which the preceding EDP parameters assigned to a non-AP STA remain valid.
+Each EDP Epoch starts with a transition period.

+During the transition period of an EDP Epoch, the EDP parameters assigned to a STA during the preceding EDP Epoch, remain valid only for the following operations:

+Retransmission of a frame.

+Reception of a retransmitted frame.

+Frame acknowledgement

 A transition period terminates at the end of a transition timeout interval or before the end of the transition timeout interval, after the completion of the successful transmissions or retransmissions initiated during the preceding EDP Epoch, whichever comes first.

 Figure 9-[DDD] — Example of EDP Epoch timeline